NNBnh/textart-collections/README.md

 And this is my personal collection of `.textart` that I create and gather on [r/unixporn](https://www.reddit.com/r/unixporn) and other sources, all informations and credit of the particular textart are inside that file.

-###### NOTE: This collections will not include textart that can be easily generated from pixel art, image, figlet,... or ASCII art with less than two colors.
+###### NOTE: This collections will not include stand alone textart that can be easily generated from pixel art, image, figlet,... or ASCII art with less than two colors.

 ## Contents
 - [About](#about)